 Data Protection starts before you’re compromised.
 Learn how you can surface unknown and zero-day threats before data leakage, encryption and exfiltration with Metallic ThreatWise.

 How often do cyberattacks happen?

 All of the time.
 Ransomware is the front page, global news.
 Everyone is talking about it, from Wall Street to Main Street.
-It is a hot topic in the boardroom as the board of directors reviews ransomware preparation and recovery plans.
-And it will continue to dominate headlines—and for good reason.
-In 2020, ransomware increased by 435 percent over the previous year.7 In 2021, researchers estimate that a business will fall victim to a ransomware attack every 11 seconds.8 Unfortunately, a ransomware attack is a matter of when, not if.
+It is a hot topic in the boardroom as the company boards review ransomware preparation and recovery plans.
+It will continue to dominate headlines for years to come—and for good reason.
+Ransomware attacks spiked by 250% in the first half of 2021 alone7, and 60% of decision makers declare that ransomware should be prioritized at the same level as terrorism8.
+Unfortunately, a ransomware attack is a matter of when, not if.

 How do cyber threats spread?

 Cyber threats are often spread through email phishing messages that contain malicious links or through drive-by downloading.
 Drive-by downloading happens when a user unintentionally visits a contaminated site, and malicious software (malware) is downloaded onto the user’s computer or mobile device.
 A drive-by download usually exploits a browser, application, or out-of-date operating system or has a security flaw.
 Malware then uses these vulnerabilities to spread to other systems.

 The goal is to reduce risks and minimize the effects of a cyber threat.
 Cyber threat mitigation requires a combination of best practices and constant vigilance, along with a layered approach.
 Steps to reduce cyber threats, including ransomware, include:

 For cybersecurity protection and recovery have a multi-layer security strategy to ensure your mission-critical data can withstand a targeted attack.